How to Optimize Your App Store Product Page?

 Example of Candy Crush Saga on how Apple displays a combination of both portrait and landscape videos on the app product pageExample of how Apple displays a combination of both portrait and landscape videos on the app product page.
 When adding a landscape video along portrait screenshots, the app preview video will appear in a section called “A Closer Look.”

-Apple has strict video guidelines:
+Apple has strict preview video guidelines:

 • Videos should focus on the in-app experience only and cannot be over promotional (e.g. you cannot show footage of people interacting with the app or behind-the-scenes footage).